argoproj/argo-rollouts/docs/features/analysis.md

 ## Web Metrics

 A webhook can be used to call out to some external service to obtain the measurement.
 This example makes a HTTP GET request to some URL.
 The webhook response must return JSON content.
-The result of the `jsonPath` expression will be assigned to the `result` variable that can be referenced in the `successCondition` and `failureCondition` expressions.
+The result of the optional `jsonPath` expression will be assigned to the `result` variable that can be referenced in the `successCondition` and `failureCondition` expressions.
+If omitted, will use the entire body of the as the result variable.

 ```yaml
   metrics: